steqeq/0000/docs/contribute/contributing.md

 The repository for HIP SDK installation on Windows is [https://github.com/ROCm/rocm-install-on-windows](https://github.com/ROCm/rocm-install-on-windows).

 The repositories for all other ROCm projects are findable through a search under [The ROCm organization](https://github.com/ROCm).

-You can contribute to the ROCm documentation by participating in discussion, reporting issues, and adding or editing the documentation directly.

 ## Participate in discussions through GitHub Discussions